-Withdrawal-Students who receive a "W" or "WF" will have those credits included in the number of attempted hours and will not count as successful completed hours.
+Withdrawal-Students who receive a "W" or have previously received a "WF" will have those credits included in the number of attempted hours and will not count as successful completed hours

 Incomplete-Students who receive an "I" will have those credit hours included in the number of attempted hours.
 If the "I" becomes an actual grade, the credit hours attempted and earned will be used in the computation to determine satisfactory academic progress.